 Procedures for both chronic and acute cholangitis are:

 - Endoscopic therapy.
 Balloon dilation may be used to open up the ducts and increase bile flow.
 This helps to improve and prevent symptoms.
-You may need endoscopic therapy several times to treat cholangitis.
-You may have full or local anesthesia (numbing) before the procedure.
+You may need this therapy several times to treat cholangitis.
+Endoscopic therapy may also be used for sphincterotomy (a procedure that cuts the muscle between the common bile duct and pancreatic duct) or stent placement.
+With endoscopic therapy, you may need full anesthesia or a degree of sedation that sometimes requires intubation to protect the airway.

 - Percutaneous therapy.
 This is similar to endoscopic therapy, but it’s through the skin.
 Your doctor will numb the area or put you to sleep before the procedure.